shanejeremich/shanejeremich/README.md

 I'm an aspiring web developer.
 I have experience working with multiple teams on different projects as a front-end and back-end developer.
 I have extensive remote work experience, which has allowed me to contribute effectively to numerous projects.
 I am certified in Full Stack Web Development & Computer Science from Bloom Institute of Technology, and I am currently pursuing a Bachelor of Science Degree in Web Development at Full Sail University.
 I am passionate about making significant contributions to dynamic teams.

 My primary skills include React, JavaScript, HTML, CSS/SASS, Node.js, and Express.
-I am currently seeking opportunities for internships, apprenticeships, or positions as a junior web developer, either focusing on front-end or full-stack web development.
+I am currently seeking opportunities for internships, apprenticeships, or position as a junior web developer, either focusing on front-end or full-stack web development.

 <br>